sivsivsree/angular-json-table/README.md

 ```(updateRow)``` : Callback to get the Updated, with the row object with ```id```<br>

 #### Run
-Run the angualr to test out the table implementation:
+Run the angular to test out the table implementation:
 ```sh
 $ ng serve
 ```